 Almost every country now provides Internet access in some form or another (and in those that don’t you can still access your network resources using satellite Internet).

 You can trust there will be a reliable connection in the middle of Europe or on a business trip to Cuba, including airport access and coffee-shops that offer free Wi-Fi.
-But does the same apply if you want to use a VPN in China?
+But does the same apply if you want to use a China VPN?
 It might be a good starting point to explain what a VPN even is and work from there to discuss how legal issues vary by location.

 - If you don't want to pay for a VPN, here are the best free VPN services

 - Need a provider for Apple?
-Check out the best VPN for Mac
+Check out the best Mac VPN

 What is a VPN?

-It’s interesting to note that a VPN is mostly a security precaution that protects your network resources from unauthorized access.
+It’s interesting to note that a VPN is, at its core, a security precaution that protects your network resources from unauthorized access.
 It’s a gatekeeping measure that starts at the source of the data, not at the endpoint, which is why they have become such a match for antivirus software.
 A VPN secures the data in your data center or on your servers, and also uses encryption during transmission and when a user tries to log in.

 It’s tempting to think of a VPN as protecting the client, and that is an important element, but it’s even more valid to think of a VPN as protecting the resources – your financial data, your business documents, your user databases, and everything in between.
 The concept is all about resource protection.
 A VPN protects your data on the servers by creating a secure connection for remote access and remote offices.